mkittani/yt-playlist-mp3-downloader/README.md

   <li>🌟 Follow the on-screen instructions and provide the YouTube playlist link when prompted.</li>
 </ol>
 <h2 id="configuration">⚙ Configuration</h2>
 <p>The script wields the power of WebDriver Manager to summon the perfect web driver for your browser.
-Ensure you have a compatible browser installed in your realm.</p>
+Ensure you have a compatible browser driver installed in your operating system.</p>
 <h2 id="disclaimer">⚠ Disclaimer</h2>
 <p>By using this script, you agree to embark on a responsible journey and adhere to YouTube's terms of service.
 Download content ethically and only for materials you have the right to access.</p>
 <h2 id="contributing">🤝 Contributing</h2>